Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/method/README.md

 - Group data by country, getting the average of the other variables.
 - Address any missing values by removing those variables, considering the impact on the variables of interest.
 - **For regression model:** Create a new variable (X variable) GDP per capita using GDP and population variables.
-- **For the classification model:** Create the dependent variable based on the previously defined criteria.
+- **For the classification model:** Create the dependent variable based on the previously defined criteria (Using the threshold retrieved from the article (Aydin and Esen, 2018)).

 ### Results Presentation: